Developing the next generation of local government leaders

 Why should my council take part in the NGDP?

+The NGDP helps councils to build capacity in their workforce.
 Being part of the NGDP allows councils to start thinking earlier about longer-term succession planning and future leadership potential.
 Growing your own talent is less costly than recruiting higher up in the management structure, and taking on a graduate through the NGDP ensures you will have additional corporate capacity and capability at a senior level.
 Amongst our alumni you’ll find chief executives, directors, senior managers and others leading transformational change across the sector.

 By employing graduates as part of the NGDP, your management trainees will be provided with a large national network of other trainees, plus access to a range of partners.
 This not only enriches the experience for the management trainee, but brings a wealth of best practice and knowledge back to your council.